ioof-holdings/redux-subspace/packages/redux-subspace-observable/docs/Usage.md

 const subspacedEpic = subspaced((state) => state.subApp, 'subApp')(epic)
 ```

-Now the epic will only recieve actions that match the subspace's namespace and any actions it emits will be automatically namespaced as well.
+Now the epic will only receive actions that match the subspace's namespace and any actions it emits will be automatically namespaced as well.

 The [`store` parameter](https://redux-observable.js.org/docs/basics/Epics.html#accessing-the-stores-state) will also be a subspace created by the provided selector and namespace.